Our research and personalized medicine

 We specialize in ‘Applied Neuroscience’ with a focus on advancing neuroscience from the lab to the clinic, so it can more quickly and directly serve the people that need it most.

 An example of new personalized insights is our neuroscience research in ADHD.
 We investigated excess theta EEG activity as a biomarker in ADHD, and linking this biomarker to sleep we began to understand the role of the circadian system better.
 We eventually proposed and tested a theory that shed further light on the role of sleep in the etiology of ADHD.
 Below, use the slider to see one of our primary findings.
 It demonstrates the overlap between the prevalence of ADHD (blue) and the intensity of sunlight (orange and yellow).
 It clearly suggests a preventive effect of sunlight in developing ADHD mediated by the circadian system, or biological clock (Arns et al., 2013; Biol.
 Psychiatry).
-For an easy to read summary in Dutch, follow this link ADHD, slaap en tablets: een ander licht op ADHD.
+For an easy to read summary see ADHD, sleep and tablets or in Dutch, follow this link ADHD, slaap en tablets: een ander licht op ADHD.

 The association between ADHD prevalence (blue) and sunlight intensity (orange-red), mediated by the sunlights capability to synchronize the biological clock.
 Use the slider to see the clear overlap.